 Is your site accessible via NYC public transportation (i.e. train or bus)?
 If yes, please provide public transportation directions to your site.
 If no, what is the best way to reach your site?
 Please provide directions:

-Then take the ferry to GI and walk/ bike / free tram to Compost Learning Center @ Picnic Point
+- Then take the Governors Island ferry and walk / bike to Compost Learning Center @ Picnic Point

 Why do you want to work with an apprentice?